 There are plenty of great accommodation options in both resorts.
 These range from lodges providing basic backpacker beds, to mom and pop pensions, right up to some freshly renovated large hotels with onsen hot springs, indoor pools and restaurants.

 Park rats can enjoy beginner to intermediate level jibs and kickers here as well, with ride-on and jump-on rails and boxes, and jumps from 3 to 8 meters in length.
 The sidewall of the park has also been pruned into a gentle (but powdery) quarter pipe.
 Those looking for more extreme or natural features may be interested in the Ninja course, which begins with a sizeable drop off of a log into the valley below.

 For lunch, there are plenty of restaurants on the Madarao side to try, and Tangram offers delicious Japanese standards at their Hotel cafeteria.
-At Madarao, my personal recommendation is the Big Burger from Restaurant Tirol (1,400 yen).
+At Madarao, my personal recommendation is the Aki’s Burgers in Restaurant Tirol (1,400 yen).
 In Tangram, try the Tarekatsu-don (1,100 yen).
 If you would like a view, grab a window seat at Restaurant Heidi to watch as people wipe out in the park.

 If you’d like to take a break from skiing, you can also try snowshoeing, snow rafting or snowmobiling while you’re here.
 Snowmobiling runs from 2,000 to 6,000 yen depending on the course.
 Snow rafting is 500 yen.
 Kids can enjoy sledding in the kid’s park area for 500 yen.

 Ski Madarao and Ski Tangram have something for everyone.
 The range of terrain and tree courses can keep you entertained for days and the mountain pass is a great value.
 With increasing English language service, good public transportation, and activities for kids and non-riders too, this is a highly recommended area for any ski trip.